bytecodealliance/lucet/lucet-builtins/wasmonkey/README.md

 ```

 `builtins_file` is an object containing alternative implementations to
-funcitons called in the wasm code.
+functions called in the wasm code.

 Symbols starting with a `builtin_` prefix will be used for substitution.